department-of-veterans-affairs/va.gov-team/products/identity-personalization/direct-deposit/evss-lighthouse-migration/UAT/conversation-guide.md

-# Conversation Guide: Direct deposit for compensation & pension EVSS > Lighthouse migration UAT, March 2023
+# Conversation Guide: Direct deposit for compensation & pension EVSS > Lighthouse migration UAT, July 2023

 ### Project-specific setup
 - Check participant information to see what types of login(s) credentials they may have (Login.gov, ID.me, DS Logon, MyHealtheVet).